Let's Talk About Sex: Chart performances and awards

-The song was certified gold by the RIAA and peaked at No. 13 at the Billboard Hot 100 chart.
+The song was certified gold by the RIAA and peaked at No. 13 at the US Billboard Hot 100 chart.
 In the purely sales-based UK Singles Chart, the song hit No. 2, and in the German singles chart, the song hit No. 1, the first original song by an American hip-hop act to achieve that feat.
 It also hit No. 1 in the Australian ARIA Singles Chart.

 In 1992, the song was nominated for a Grammy Award for Best Rap Performance by a Duo or Group.

 Critical reception

 The song received favorable reviews from many music critics.
 Steve Huey from AllMusic called it a "playful safe-sex anthem".
-Larry Flick from Billboard stated that the hot rap divas "show no sign of cooling off with this spicy hip-hopper that pokes fun at people with inhibitions about sex."
+Larry Flick from Billboard magazine stated that the "hot rap divas show no sign of cooling off with this spicy hip-hopper that pokes fun at people with inhibitions about sex."
 He remarked that "cheeky rhymes and charming demeanors make this yet another multiformat winner."
 DeVaney and Clark from Cashbox commented, "Although they have changed their style from their original hip-hop image to commercial/R&B/Rap, the sound of this single is quite catchy and will probably take R&B by storm."
 They also concluded, "This single, by far, is one of the most commercial rap cuts of the year."